lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * A Target Value (TV) is the value used to make the comparison with the packet header field.
 The Target Value can be of any type (integer, strings,...).
-  For instance, it can be a single value or a more complex structure (array, list,...).
-It can be considered as a CBOR structure.
+  For instance, it can be a single value or a more complex structure (array, list,...), such as a JSON or a CBOR structure.

 * A Matching Operator (MO) is the operator used to make the comparison between the Field Value and the Target Value.
 The Matching Operator may require some